 “Bias.”
 AK was half-Jewish.

-Pam and AK offered a dozen wrong answer before I ended the contest by saying,
+Pam and AK offered a dozen wrong answers before I ended the contest by saying,

 “What do you mean by that?”

 “You do have a temper.”
-Pam offered over my shoulder.
+Pam offered from the back.
 “You can’t say that you don’t.”

 “Double or nothing for the Ten Commandments.”
 AK countered speeding up to 68.

-“I give up, but I have my own talent.”
-AK revealed his pop acumen by reciting the release date of each Beatles LP, as if his brain had stored the information to teach a future class in Beatles 101.
+“I give up, but I have my own vast abyss of useless knowledge.”
+AK revealed his pop acumen by reciting the release date of each successive Beatles LP, as if his brain had stored the information to teach a future class in Beatles 101.

 “BEATLES FOR SALE was their last record worth a listen.”
-I had rejected the Fab Four for the Rolling Stones after hearing their cover of Chuck Berry’s COME ON.
+I had rejected the Fab Four after hearing the Rolling Stone’s cover of Chuck Berry’s COME ON.

 “SGT.
 PEPPERS, THE WHITE ALBUM, LET IT BE and every other Beatles LP hit the top of the charts all around the world.”
 AK owned all their records.